Chart Color Schemes

 Educational outcomes in Exmouth fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Exmouth trail regional benchmarks; 21.8% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
+Educational qualifications in Exmouth trail regional benchmarks; 21.8% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
 This gap highlights potential for educational development and skills enhancement.
 Bachelor degrees lead at 16.7%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.7%).
-Trade and technical skills feature prominently; 45.9% of residents aged 15+ hold vocational credentials – advanced diplomas (10.1%) and certificates (35.8%).
+Trade and technical skills feature prominently, with 45.9% of residents aged 15+ holding vocational credentials – advanced diplomas (10.1%) and certificates (35.8%).

-Educational participation is notably high, with 26.7% of residents currently enrolled in formal education, including 12.0% in primary education, 5.7% in secondary education, and 2.9% pursuing tertiary education.
+Educational participation is notably high; 26.7% of residents are currently enrolled in formal education, including 12.0% in primary education, 5.7% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education